Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 What is a sole proprietorship in real estate?

 This structure is often the default if you begin investing in real estate without formally registering another entity.
 Your rental income and expenses are reported directly on your personal tax return.
-Many real estate investors, especially those starting out, operate under this straightforward model.
+Many real estate investors, especially those starting out, operate under this model.

 Sole proprietorship advantages for real estate investors